-In the first 60 years of the Boston University Women’s Guild, scholarships and awards have had a tremendous impact on the lives of over 200 graduate women and undergraduate writers.
+In the first 60 years of the Boston University Women’s Guild, awards have had a tremendous impact on the lives of over 200 graduate women and undergraduate writers.
 We invite you to learn about our most recent BUWG Award Winners.

-The Florence Engel Randall Fiction Awards are given to: 1) an outstanding woman graduate student selected by the Creative Writing Program faculty and 2) to an undergraduate student selected by a short story competition.
+The Florence Engel Randall Fiction Awards are given to: 1) an outstanding graduate student selected by the Creative Writing Program faculty and 2) to an undergraduate student selected by a short story competition.

 Learn more about the Florence Engle Randall Awards and undergraduate fiction prize application.

 If you have questions about the above awards, please contact the Scholarship Chair: Elizabeth Flagg, firstname.lastname@example.org.

 Fisk House: Fisk House is a cooperative residence for women graduate students enrolled at Boston University.
 Administered by the Office of Residential Life and supported and maintained by the Boston University Women’s Guild since February 2020, Fisk House provides a residence for 16 students at nominal cost.
 It is the only subsidized graduate student residence at Boston University.
 Application process is open January to March.